snacktavish/OpenTree_SSB2020/TreeComparison.md

 **Q** How so?

 ## Taxon re-naming
-'Podarcis' is missing from the tree downloaded from OpenTree, and is replaces with a node labelled 'mrca'.
+'Podarcis' is missing from the tree downloaded from OpenTree, and is replaced with a node labelled 'mrca'.

 Let's look at the synthetic tree to see what is going on!